MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/lookupmapping.md

 ---
 # LookUpMapping Entity Reference

-In a data map, maps a lookup attribute in a source file to Microsoft Dynamics 365 for Customer Engagement.
+In a data map, maps a lookup attribute in a source file to Microsoft Dynamics 365 for Customer Engagement apps.

 ## Messages